rpy2006/WealthPlus/README.md

 </div>

 WealthPulse is for educational and informational purposes only.
 It does not constitute financial, legal, or tax advice.
 All calculations are estimates based on user-provided data.
-Consult a qualified professional before making financial decisions.
+Consult a qualified professional before making significant financial decisions.

 ---